 My name is Rod and this is my website.
 I’ve been gold prospecting since 1984 in the South West USA, Arizona, Utah, New Mexico, Colorado, California, Nevada and Colorado.
 One of my goals as an independent prospector is to share my views regarding equipment, recovery techniques and areas.

-I began gold prospecting in 1984 in Arizona.
-Although just a teenager at the time, that first flash of gold in my pan set off gold fever.
+As a teenager, that first flash of gold in my pan set off gold fever.
 My friends and I began prospecting on a regular basis, selling our gold and buying better equipment.
 Eventually, we ran a small scale placer operation with heavy equipment.
 I’ve also hard rock mined for gold and silver.
 Today, my favorite method of prospecting is being a nugget shooter and that means metal detecting for gold nuggets and I’m very lucky to have expanded my circle of friends who share the same passion.
 I also enjoy detecting for gold bearing stringers and specimens in mine tailings.
-Its amazing to see how many terms have formed around a person metal detecting for gold, nugget shooter, detector prospector, nugget hunter, gold beeper.
+Its kind of funny to see how many terms have formed around a person metal detecting for gold, nugget shooter, detector prospector, nugget hunter, gold beeper.

 The metal detector is one tool that completely changed the game in regards to working old gold bearing areas.
 It allows us to locate nuggets in a way that the old timers never thought possible.
 In fact they walked right over many huge gold nuggets.
 Working old gold bearing areas I’ve noticed that little work was done if fine gold recovery was sparse.
 The simple fact is if they were not seeing good pay they just moved on.
 Geologically larger gold nuggets and fine gold are not always found the in same area.
 Many locations have good fine gold yet lack nuggets.
 Others, have good nuggets but virtually lack fine gold in the quantity that would encourage someone with just simple tools to pursue the area.
 And of course other areas are a mix.
 As you learn about geology and the ages of rocks you’ll also learn that gold by no means follows nature’s guidelines.